influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 The HTTP input plugin collects metrics from one or more HTTP(S) URL endpoints.
 The endpoint should have metrics formatted in one of the supported input data formats.

-Note: Each data format has its own unique set of configuration options which may need to be added to the input configuration.
-See <data format link>.

 ## Configure the HTTP Input plugin
 To retrieve data from an HTTP url endpoint, enable the `inputs.http` input plugin in the `telegraf.conf`.